What is Electronic Ignition System, its Diagram and How it Works?

 Just like other types of ignition systems, the electronic ignition system is less complex and can be easy to understand.
 Its working begins as the engine starts running, which is when the ignition switch is on.

 The battery supplies power as the negative terminal is grounded and the positive is connected to the ignition switch.
-The power is sent to the ignition coil, which is of two windings, if you can recall, primary and secondary winding.
+The power is sent to the ignition coil, which has two windings, if you can recall: primary and secondary windings.

 These windings are insulated, but the primary is thicker than the secondary winding.
 There is an iron rod between them that helps to generate a magnetic field.